aturganbayev/tactile_UR5/README.md

 ### Step 6 — Generate touch poses

-Two options depending on the experiment scope:
+Three options depending on the experiment scope:

 #### 6a — Full surface coverage